Thomas Lux (1946 - 2017)

 Lux saw nothing at all antithetical about poetry and poetry-writing classes in a technological environment.

 The making of art, good art, whether it be poems, paintings, or musical compositions, is a task that requires a kind of engineering, a kind of architecture, and vast technical skills.
 Good art, historically, is made; it doesn't just happen--it's a result of planning, rigor, attention, intuition, trial and error, discipline, and the luck that sometimes comes when all of the above are applied.
 We need poetry now more than ever.
 Poetry, and all of the arts, can help us cope and understand the world around us.
 The arts allow us, and allow us access to, human expression, a precious and necessary freedom.
 Poetry, the act of making or reading a poem, is by nature an affirmative act, an act of creation and possibilities.

 Thomas Lux could be counted on to use his whole heart and his inexhaustible energy to help Tech students explore and discover the joy and passion, the deep human life force that fills all good art.
-In addition to his duties on campus, Lux directed a multi-tiered poetry-writing program in the community.
+In addition to his duties on campus, Lux directed a multi-tiered poetry-writing program in the Atlanta and Georgia Arts community.

 - Memory's Handgrenade (Pym-Randall, 1972)